-- Robinson Crusoe was based on the true story of a shipwrecked seaman named Alexander Selkirk and was passed off as history - Focus on the actual conditions of everyday life and avoidance of the courtly and the heroic made Defoe a revolutionary in English literature and helped define the new genre of the novel. - Stylistically, Defoe was a great innovator.
-Dispensing with the ornate style associated with the upper classes, Defoe used the simple, direct, fact-based style of the middle classes, which became the new standard for the English novel. - With Robinson Crusoe's theme of solitary human existence, Defoe paved the way for the central modern theme of alienation and isolation. - Defoe died in London on April 24, 1731, of a fatal "lethargy"-an unclear diagnosis that may refer to a stroke.
+- Robinson Crusoe was based on the true story of a shipwrecked seaman named Alexander Selkirk and was passed off as history in the South Pacific Ocean. - Focus on the actual conditions of everyday life and avoidance of the courtly and the heroic made Defoe a revolutionary in English literature and helped define the new genre of the novel. - Stylistically, Defoe was a great innovator.
+Instead of the ornate style of the upper class, Defoe used the simple, direct, fact-based style of the middle classes, which became the new standard for the English novel. - With Robinson Crusoe's theme of solitary human existence, Defoe paved the way for the central modern theme of alienation and isolation. - Defoe died in London on April 24, 1731, of a fatal "lethargy"-an unclear diagnosis that may refer to a stroke.

-Plot Summary
+❖ Plot Summary